maneet-kaur-13/Finance-Projects/README.md

 - fixed expenses = 1,200,000
 - capital buffer = 2,500,000

-## Interview explanation in one line
-"I used Monte Carlo simulation to generate thousands of possible annual claim outcomes for an insurance portfolio, then measured tail risk with VaR/CVaR and tested whether the available capital buffer remained adequate under stress scenarios."

 ## Limitations
 - simplified one-period model
 - no reinsurance layer